On This Page

 Meals typically included meat portions smaller than what I am used to, and instead were filled with lots of fresh fruits, hearty veggies, rice, and plenty of pan (small, airy loaves of bread).
 The pan was often served with a sweet jam-like concoction at breakfast.
 Eating this style of meal resulted in both of us feeling better all around, like we were eating healthier than we would normally be without even trying.
 We have since tried to keep this in mind when prepping meals at home.

-We came across quinoa served a variety of ways, from hot or cold salads, to bars and even desserts!
+We came across quinoa served a variety of ways, hot and cold salads, bars, and even desserts!

 We tried the cuy, which is guinea pig.